browserengineering/book/book/chrome.md

 [query-escape]: https://en.wikipedia.org/wiki/Query_string#URL_encoding

-*Visited Links*: In real browsers, links you've visited before are usually purple.
+*Visited links*.
+In real browsers, links you've visited before are usually purple.
 Implement that feature.
 You'll need to store the set of visited URLs, annotate the corresponding HTML elements, and check those annotations when drawing the text.[^pseudo-class]